Data Protection Statement

-Patient satisfaction is extremely important to us; we issue a satisfaction form via email and SMS to all our clients following completion of their first treatment.
+Patient satisfaction is extremely important to us; we issue a satisfaction form via email to all our clients following completion of their first treatment.
 This is an important measure for us to ensure that we are meeting our patients’ expectations.

 Occasionally we send out information via email to our client database regarding clinic news, events or other important information.
 You will only receive an e-newsletter from us if you have consented to receive same.
 You can easily opt out of direct marketing communications by clicking the unsubscribe email at the bottom of the correspondence, or by contacting the practice directly.